Advantages, Disadvantages & Common Misconceptions Addressed

 Your average software developer has it easy, in some respects.
 When most of your work takes place in virtual space, your software doesn’t have to deal with the physical world very much.

-But a department store is a different story.
+But a store is a different story.
 Every day, it needs software to coordinate an intricate dance of products, customers, employees, transportation, promotions, shipping, and more.
 Making matters even more complicated, a retail chain has to accomplish all of this while being geographically distributed, often across a great distance.

 The same challenges face most businesses dealing in a widespread physical marketplace: from manufacturers and shippers to farmers and mid-sized retailers.
 Often, they have to manage physical logistics while facing a rise in pressure from online competitors. (more…)

 Hiring isn’t a job function, it’s strategic.
 For your company to succeed, you need really talented people: to design your products, solve your business challenges, and develop the tools you rely on.
 Increasingly, these key roles are filled by in-demand creative technologists – developers, designers, and project leaders.
 Skill variability can be significant and the media loves to remind us that competition for bright minds is fierce.
 But, where there’s a will, there’s a way, right?
 With time and planning, you can craft a strategy that will help you to build a great team.

 1. Understand what position or need you’re trying to fill.